The “Solar Panel Rebate” (that we are not allowed to call a rebate!)

 At the moment, the value of the solar rebate is around $36 per STC after fees.
 This translates into a rebate of roughly $350 per kW installed.
 But situations can arise where the value is pushed down.

 How low could the subsidy go?
 The lowest STC value was some years ago when it hit about $17.
 If it hits that again, the ‘solar rebate’ would be worth under $200 per kW installed – a greatly reduced subsidy.
-While it’s unlikely to ever go that low again, we know it is possible.
+While it’s unlikely to ever go that low again, it is a possibility.

 Just to be clear, no-one can pretend to know what the STC price will be next week or next year.
-All we do know is that it can not go any higher than $40.
+All we do know is that it can’t go any higher than $40.

 The solar rebate that is not officially a rebate!